programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 wharton = "I had the story, bit by bit, from various people, and, as generally happens in such cases, each time it was a different story. "
 ```

 So `austen` and `wharton` are your two data **samples**, the units of information about which you'd like to know more.
 These two samples have lots of **features**, attributes of the data samples that we can measure and represent numerically.
 The number of words in each sentence could be one feature; the number of characters could be another.
 So could the number of nouns in each sentence, if you chose to measure that, or the frequency of certain vowel sounds.
+The features you choose will depend on the nature of your research question.

 The text example is a helpful illustration, but it's important to remember that these are abstract categories.
 Samples and features could be anything.
 A sample could be a bird species, for example, and a measured feature of that sample could be average wingspan.
 You can have as many samples and as many features as you want: though you'd ultimately come up against limits in computing power, the mathematical principles will work regardless of the number of features and samples you are dealing with.